 Biertan, and continue to Sibiu.
 Stay 2 nights at

-the picturesque village of Sibiel and its glass
+picturesque village of Sibiel with its glass icon

-Parliament, which is the third largest building in
+which is the third largest building in the world.

-the world.
-Early afternoon transfer to the airport
+Early afternoon transfer to the airport and fly

 As per itinerary – B: Breakfast,